 This season, he successfully completed a series of guest performances of Arnold Schönberg’s Pierrot lunaire at the Holland Festival together with the Klangforum Vienna and under the direction of Marlene Monteiro Freitas, followed by a production of Peter Maxwell Davies’ The Lighthouse at the Wiener Kammeroper and a broadcast with the Munich Radio Orchestra.
 Upcoming engagements include a concert series with festival:philharmonie Westfalen and a production of Richard Strauss’ Salome for the Festival international d’art lyrique d’Aix-en-Provence.
 In January 2022, Zlabinger made his Theater an der Wien debut conducting Giacomo Puccini’s Tosca.

-After his first engagement at the Zurich Opera House as musical assistant to Christoph von Dohnányi for the new production of Schönberg’s Moses and Aron (2011), Michael Zlabinger successfully stood in for the premiere of Marius Felix Lange’s opera Das Gespenst von Canterville in November 2013 and subsequently conducted the ballet evening Notations, the adventure opera Robin Hood by Frank Schwemmer and the ballet Woyzeck (choreography: Christian Spuck).
-In April 2015 he made his debut with Donizetti’s L’elisir d’amore at the Daegu Opera House in South Korea, where he was invited back two years later to conduct Mozart’s Così fan tutte.
+After his first engagement at the Zurich Opera House as musical assistant to Christoph von Dohnányi for Schönberg’s Moses und Aron (2011), Michael Zlabinger jumped in for the premiere of Marius Felix Lange’s opera Das Gespenst von Canterville in November 2013 and subsequently conducted the ballet evening Notations, the adventure opera Robin Hood by Frank Schwemmer and the ballet Woyzeck (choreography: Christian Spuck).
+In spring 2016, he also demonstrated his experience in working with choirs as interim chorus master.
+In April 2015 he made his debut with Donizetti’s L’elisir d’amore at the Daegu Opera House in South Korea, where he returned two years later to conduct Mozart’s Così fan tutte.